It’s been fourth months since you’ve found out the big news: you’re pregnant.

 Become a parent is the dream for many women.
 If you’re considering this unplanned pregnancy option, then it’s time to start getting ready for your baby’s arrival.
 Keep track of your spending and make a budget to plan for everything the baby might need.
 You’ll also need to start getting your home ready along with the nursery.
 You might also think about signing up for childbirth and delivery education classes to help prepare for delivery.
 You’ll also want to start thinking of maternity leave.
 Schedule an appointment with your boss or HR to go over everything that needs to be covered in your absence.

-As you get ready for the fifth month of your pregnancy, it might be time to really start narrowing down your options.
-If you need any help at all, or if you’re still not sure which unplanned pregnancy option is right for you, please contact an adoption professional.
-You are absolutely under no obligation to choose adoption, but you will have the opportunity to learn more about each one of your unplanned pregnancy options in more detail, especially if you’re 14 weeks (or more) and don’t want to be pregnant anymore.
+As you get ready for the fifth month of your pregnancy, it might be time to start narrowing down your options.
+If you need any help at all, or if you’re still not sure which unplanned pregnancy option is right for you, contact an adoption professional to get more information about each one of your unplanned pregnancy options in more detail, especially if you’re 14 weeks (or more) and don’t want to be pregnant anymore.